 Can I clean my laminate floors with Murphy’s Oil Soap?

 Laminate flooring has its own protective layer on top and it’s completely safe to use with your Murphy Oil Soap.
-This type of floors works amazingly well with mixture of hot water but rinse your mop really well before sweeping and don’t forget to follow manufacturers direction about dilution.
+This type of floor works amazingly well with a mixture of hot water but rinse your mop really well before sweeping and don’t forget to follow the manufacturer’s direction about dilution.

-Before starting to clean any type floors (not just laminate) remove any dust present.
-By dusting them, you will get rid of all small rocks and debris which can potentially scratch your floors when cleaning with damp mop after.
+Before starting to clean any type of floor (not just laminate) remove any dust present.
+By dusting them, you will get rid of all small rocks and debris which can potentially scratch your floors when cleaning with a damp mop.